 The fact that several add-on formats are only understood by the front end (!) is a significant hurdle.
 While one can argue that Snowberry is already unnecessary and can be skipped, this rather depends upon the add-ons you use.
 The average user does not understand how to repackage add-ons like the jDRP so they can be used without Snowberry.
 Therefore, using Doomsday without Snowberry is not an option for some people.
 (Logically speaking, Doomsday is currently dependent on Snowberry, meaning its not accurate to describe it as a "front end" as such).

-#14 Updated by vermil about 5 years ago
+#14 Updated by vermil over 8 years ago

 The fact that several add-on formats are only understood by the front end (!) is a significant hurdle.

 I fully understand where yourself is coming from with this, but I also think it needs to be noted that the only released mods, that I can think of, that ever used these formats were the three main model packs?

 These could probably easily be re-packaged as standard pk3's with additional smaller pk3's for the optional alternate models offered by a couple of them?

 I think the Snowberry specific add-on formats could be pushed way down the list of requirements (i.e I would separate supporting them from loading standard pwads and/or pk3's and move it far far lower down the list of priorities with the UI.

 Snowberry’s predecessor Kickstart also had its own add-on format (ksa files).
 Neither Snowberry or Doomsday itself has ever added backward compatibility support for that (i.e something like a decade later or so) and there has never been any issue raised by users to my knowledge.

 This is because it was only used by a couple of released add-on’s in its time (as far as I am aware), one of which was the Doom model pack, which was updated to a Snowberry add-on format, which as mentioned above, has in hindsight, been similarly underused.